 Kawasaki disease is a rare childhood disease.
-It makes the walls of the blood vessels throughout the body become inflamed.
-It can affect any type of blood vessel, including the arteries, veins and capillaries.
-No one knows what causes Kawasaki disease.
-Symptoms include
+It makes the walls of the blood vessels in the body become inflamed.
+It can affect any type of blood vessel, including the arteries, veins, and capillaries.

 Kawasaki disease can't be prevented.
-However, most children who develop the disease fully recover -- usually within weeks of getting signs and symptoms.
+However, most children who develop the disease fully recover - usually within weeks of getting signs and symptoms.
 Further problems are rare.

 NIH: National Heart, Lung, and Blood Institute

-References and abstracts from MEDLINE/PubMed (National Library of Medicine)
+Journal ArticlesReferences and abstracts from MEDLINE/PubMed (National Library of Medicine)

 - Article: Cardiopulmonary Function, Exercise Capacity, and Echocardiography Finding of Pediatric Patients...